 indifference, ingratitude, and contempt that the Sacred Heart of Jesus receives

-(The original prayer was prescribed by Pope Pius XI to be recited on the feast of
+said privately.
+(The original prayer was prescribed by Pope Pius XI to be recited on

-Jesus, whose overflowing charity for mankind is disparaged by so much forgetfulness,
+Jesus, whose wondrous love for mankind is disparaged by ingratitude, negligence,

 have had a share in such great indignities, which I now deplore from the

-depths of my heart, I humbly ask Your pardon and declare my readiness
+depths of my heart, I ask Your pardon and declare my readiness

 to atone by voluntary expiation not only for my own personal offenses but

-also for the sins of those who, straying far from the path of
+also for the offenses of those who, straying far from the path of

 salvation, refuse in their obstinate infidelity to follow